stride3d/stride-docs/en/manual/ui/ui-libraries.md

 **UI libraries** contain **UI elements** such as grids, buttons, sliders and so on that you can use and re-use in your [UI pages](UI-pages.md).

-Xenko projects include a **standard library** of UI elements.
+Stride projects include a **standard library** of UI elements.
 You can create your own libraries of custom elements too.

 ![UI library](media/UI-library.png)